WoWAnalyzer/WoWAnalyzer/CONTRIBUTING.SPEC.md

 `spell: ` & `getCooldown: ` are required for the page to load without errors. `category: ` is additionally required for the spell to appear in the Cast Efficiency tab.
 A full list of available properties are commented in the beginning of [CoreCastEfficiency.CPM_ABILITIES](src/Parser/Core/Modules/CastEfficiency.js) and are generally self-explanatory.

 ### getCooldown
 This property can be set a number of ways.
-Simply, the property lists the length of the cooldown in seconds:
+Simply, the property lists the length of the cooldown in seconds.
 * **No cooldown**:  `haste => null,`
     * Example: [FIREBALL](src/Parser/Mage/Fire/Modules/Features/CastEfficiency.js)
 * **Static cooldown**:  `haste => 120,`